 Parameter Description PCI Express GEN2 Device Register Settings Completion Timeout In device Functions that support Completion Timeout programmability, allows system software to modify the Completion Timeout value.
 'Default' 50us to 50ms.
 If 'Shorter' is selected, software will use shorter timeout ranges supported by hardware.
 If 'Longer' is selected, software will use longer timeout ranges.
 Options available: Default/Shorter/Longer/Disabled.
 Default setting is Default.
-PCI Express GEN2 Setting ARI Forwarding If supported by hardware and set to 'Enabled', the Downstream Port disables its traditional Device Number field being 0 enforcement when turning a Type1 AtomicOp Requester Enable If supported by hardware and set to 'Enabled', this function initiates AtomicOp Requests only if Bus Master Enable bit is in the Command Register Set.
+PCI Express GEN2 Setting ARI Forwarding If supported by hardware and set to 'Enabled', the Downstream Port disables its traditional Device Number field being 0 enforcement when turning a Type1 Configuration Request into a Type0 Configuration Request, permitting access to Extended Functions in an ARI Device immediately below the Port.
+Options available: Default/Shorter/Longer/Disabled.
+Default setting is Default.
+AtomicOp Requester Enable If supported by hardware and set to 'Enabled', this function initiates AtomicOp Requests only if Bus Master Enable bit is in the Command Register Set.
 Options available: Enabled/Disabled.
-Default setting is Disabled .
+Default setting is Disabled.
 AtomicOp Egress Blocking If supported by hardware and set to 'Enabled', outbound AtomicOp Requestsvia Egress Ports will be blocked.
 Options available: Enabled/Disabled.
 Default setting is Disabled.
 IDO Request Enable If supported by hardware and set to 'Enabled', this permits setting the number of ID-Based Ordering (IDO) bit (Attribute[2]) requests to be initiated Options available: Enabled/Disabled.
 Default setting is Disabled.

 Davamatav Description Parameter Description PCI Express GEN2 Device Register Settings IDO Request Enable If supported by hardware and set to 'Enabled', this permits setting the number of ID-Based Ordering (IDO) bit (Attribute[2]) requests to be initiated.
 Options available: Enabled/Disabled.
 Default setting is Disabled.
 IDO Completion Enable If supported by hardware and set to 'Enabled', this permits setting the number of ID-Based Ordering (IDO) bit (Attribute[2]) requests to be initiated.
 Options available: Enabled/Disabled.
 Default setting is Disabled.
 LTR Mechanism Enable If supported by hardware and set to 'Enabled', this enables the Latency Tolerance Reporting (LTR) Mechanism.
 Options available: Enabled/Disabled.
 Default setting is Disabled.
 End-End TLP Prefix Blocking If supported by hardware and set to 'Enabled', this End-End TLP Prefix Blocking function will block forwarding of TLPs containing End- End TLP Prefixes.
 PCI Express GEN2 Setting Options available: Enabled/Disabled.
 Default setting is Disabled .
 PCI Express GEN2 Device Link Settings Compliance SOS If supported by hardware and set to 'Enabled', this will force LTSSM to send SKP Ordered Sets between sequences when sending Compliance Pattern or Modified Compliance Pattern.
 Options available: Enabled/Disabled.
 Default setting is Disabled . • Hardware Autonomous Width If supported by hardware and set to 'Disabled', this will disable the hardware's ability to change link width except width size reduction for the purpose of correcting unstable link operation.
 Options available: Enabled/Disabled.
 Default setting is Disabled .
-Hardware Autonomous Speed If supported by hardware and set to 'Disabled', this will disable the hardware's shift to shape link and defined to the standard of the will disable the hardware's ability to change link speed except speed rate reduction for the purpose of correcting choops special rate reduction for the purpose of correcting unstable link operation
+Hardware Autonomous Speed If supported by hardware and set to 'Disabled', this will disable the hardware's shift the shapes link according will disable the hardware's ability to change link speed except speed rate reduction for the purpose of correcting checkt speed rate reduction for the purpose of correcting unstable link operation